MohamedMamdoouh/Simple-Bank-System/README.md

 # Simple Bank System

-The Simple Bank System is a robust C++ application designed to streamline essential banking operations while maintaining data security and user-friendliness.
-This project offers advanced features such as secure user authentication, encrypted data storage, and a variety of banking services.
+The Simple Bank System is a straightforward C++ application designed to simulate basic banking operations.
+It provides features such as user authentication, account management, transactions, and currency exchange.
+This project focuses on simplicity and ease of use while incorporating basic security measures, like encrypted password storage.

 ## Features